uvarc/rc-website/content/userinfo/ivy-linux-sw/bioinformatics/hisat2.md

 draft = false
 +++

+*Please note that HISAT2 requires approval prior to installation on the VM*

 # HISAT2 Overview

 HISAT2 is a fast and sensitive tool for aligning short reads against the general human population